manan-ec/manan-ec.github.io/devlog/jan24-week-2.md

 - Had a meed with Ab for the PR code review.
 - Refactored the `CCTV.js` module, and cleaned up the `Settings` module.
 - Made other requested changes, comitted, and updated the PR.
+- If I continued layoutplannerjs refactor, then it would be difficult to merge or rebase the above two PRs.
+- So Ab adviced to try and rebase the refactor branch on top to both those branches.
+Tried it, successfully rebased.